luiskugel/AI-Writing-Assistant-for-Thunderbird/README.md

    - Set max tokens (1-4000)
    - Customize the improvement prompt

-## Usage
+### Usage

-1. Compose a new email in Thunderbird
+1. Draft a new email in Thunderbird
-2. Click the "Improve Writing Style" button in the compose window
+2. Click the "Improve Writing" button in the compose window
 3. Wait for the AI to process your email
-4. The improved version will replace your original text
+4. The improved version will replace your original draft - without messing up conversation history.
-5. Both HTML and plain text versions will be updated

-## Settings

-Access settings at any time by:

-1. Right-clicking the extension icon
-2. Selecting "Extension Settings"
-3. Or when prompted after a missing API key error

-### Available Settings

-- **API Key**: Your chosen AI model's API key
-- **Model**: Select from available AI models
-- **Temperature**: Control response creativity (0-2)
-- **Max Tokens**: Set maximum response length (1-4000)
-- **Improvement Prompt**: Customize how the AI improves your email

-## Error Handling

-The extension provides clear feedback when:

-- API key is missing or invalid
-- Network errors occur
-- Processing fails
-- Settings need to be configured

-## Requirements
+## ✅ Requirements

-- Thunderbird 78.0 or later
+- Thunderbird 78.0+
-- Valid API key for your chosen AI model
+- API key from a supported AI provider
-- Internet connection for AI processing
+- Internet connection

-## Privacy

-- Your email content is only sent to the AI service when you click the improve button
-- No data is stored locally except for your settings
-- API keys are stored securely in your browser's local storage

-## Support
+## 🛠️ Troubleshooting

-If you encounter any issues:

-1. Check your API key is correctly set
+- Double-check your API key
-2. Verify your internet connection
+- Ensure internet access
-3. Ensure you're using a supported Thunderbird version
+- Use a supported Thunderbird version
-4. Check the error message for specific guidance
+- Read error messages for hints

 ## License